Robust and Accurate Authorship Attribution via Program Normalization: Comparing with Adversarial Training

+during training to obtain a minimizer $f^*$, and predicts $f^*(\calN_{\calR'}(\bfx))$ at test-time.
+The classifier $f^*$ will be robust to $\calR'$-relational adversary, and the unified framework preserves the optimal robust accuracy as shown in \autoref{thm:equiv}.
+The adversarial training now uses a simpler relation $\calR\backslash\calR'$ and thus can potentially be more computationally efficient.

-Regarding the efficiency of normalization, we show in Appendix~\ref{subsec:complexity} that the strongest adversarial example satisfies the requirment of Proposition~\ref{thm:robustcondition}, and thus can be used as the normal form.
+Last, we show in Appendix~\ref{subsec:complexity} an interesting connection between the adversarial example and the normal form: the strongest adversarial example satisfies the requirement of \autoref{thm:robustcondition}, and thus can be used as the normal form.
 Therefore, in theory, \nandp is at least as efficient as the optimal adversarial training.
 In practice, the normalizer we use in our empirical evaluation are all more efficient than adversarial training.